automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Avimimus.md

 # Avimimus
-## Description: A particularly bird-like cousin of Oviraptor.
+## A particularly bird-like cousin of Oviraptor.